tisaarus/hksaves/README.md

 * Name (optional): the name of the created save folder.
 If you leave it empty, folder name will be "save_yyyy-MM-ddThh_mm_ss" (example: "save_2021-08-30T2021T00_31_00").

 ### Load saves
 * Your saves path: list of created saves.
+Saves will be restored to HK AppData path.

 ## Link
 You can download the last version .exe from Mega using the following link: